Understanding Quantization and Precision

 BF16 (bfloat16)

-BF16 uses 16 bits like FP16, but splits those bits differently.
-A floating-point number has two main parts: the exponent (which controls the range — how large or small a number can be) and the fraction bits (which control the precision — how many decimal places you get).
-FP16 gives more bits to precision but sacrifices range, which is why it caps out around 65,504 and can’t represent very small values.
-BF16 does the opposite: it keeps the same exponent size as FP32 (8 bits), giving it the same massive range (~1e-38 to ~3e38), at the cost of coarser decimal precision.
-In practice, this tradeoff works well for deep learning — the range matters more than fine-grained precision, and BF16 avoids the overflow/underflow issues that can plague FP16 during training.
+BF16 uses 16 bits like FP16, but allocates them differently (as shown in the table in Part 1).
+FP16 gives 10 bits to the fraction for finer precision, but only 5 bits to the exponent — which is why it caps out around 65,504 and can’t represent very small values.
+BF16 flips this tradeoff: it keeps the same 8-bit exponent as FP32 (giving it the same massive range), at the cost of only 7 fraction bits.
+In practice, this works well for deep learning — the range matters more than fine-grained precision, and BF16 avoids the overflow/underflow issues that can plague FP16 during training.

 model_bf16, mem_bf16, params_bf16 = load_and_measure(